-This section gives a very brief introduction to the new DB schema used to save our ontologies and all data relevant for evidence integration and source impact refinement.
+This section gives an introduction to the new DB schema used to save our ontologies and all data relevant for evidence integration and source impact refinement.
 The previous DB format did not have support for flexible selection of evidence sources per ontology domain or the use of multilingual data sources.